mserajnik/vmangos-deploy/README.md

 `1.6.1.4544` you would use `ghcr.io/mserajnik/vmangos-server:4544`.
 In
 addition, if you want to enable the movement anticheat and/or Warden, choose an image suffixed with `-anticheat` (such as `ghcr.io/mserajnik/vmangos-server:4544-anticheat`).
-If want to use Warden, you will also have to provide the [Warden modules][warden-modules] (which are only available for `x86_64`, so you will not be able to use Warden when using `aarch64` images).
+If want to use Warden you will also have to provide the [Warden modules][warden-modules].
 See the `volumes` section of the `mangosd` service in your `./compose.yaml` on how to do that.
+Note that the Warden modules are only available for `x86_64`, so you will not be able to use Warden when using `aarch64` images.

 Instead of using the latest build you can also use a specific VMaNGOS commit.
 To allow for this, the `vmangos-database` image is tagged with the commit hash